Data storage on Esrum

 There is currently no limits on how much you store in these folders.
 However, as UCPH has indicated that they will charge for storage in the future, we recommend regularly cleaning up your project folders.

-See the Creating projects and datasets page for how to request a new project folder.
+See the Requesting projects and datasets page for how to request a new project folder.

 Unlike projects, datasets are meant for static data that may be accessed by multiple parties.
 Access to datasets is therefore segregated into users who only have read access and users with read and write access (the owners).
 Examples of datasets include shared resources, cohorts, as well as automatically deposited instrument data.